The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Exploiting LLM Agent-based Attack

-In our analyses, we want to test both: \begin{inparaenum}[(i)] \item different attack techniques in diverse categories of modern AI agents \item the sensitivity of each LLM to such attacks. \end{inparaenum} \\ To achieve our goal, we developed the necessary agents using state-of-the-art framework for the creation of application powered by LLM: LangChain and LangGraph~\cite{LangChain,LangGraph}.
-The relevant agent tool implemented are: \begin{inparaenum}[(i)] \item a \textit{retrieval} tool which is in charge of searching for relevant information in the RAG knowledge base; \item a tool that allows the agent to interact with a \textit{system terminal}; \item in the context of Agentic AI systems, we also implemented a tool to allow agents to \textit{communicate with each other}. \end{inparaenum}
+We developed the necessary agents using the state-of-the-art framework for the creation of applications powered by LLM: LangChain and LangGraph~\cite{LangChain,LangGraph}.
+The relevant tools implemented are: \begin{inparaenum}[(i)] \item a \textit{retrieval} tool which is in charge of searching for relevant information in the RAG knowledge base.
+This tool uses the Maximal Marginal Relevance~\cite{MMR_metric} (MMR) technique to add external knowledge to the LLM; \item a set of tools that allow the agent to interact with a \textit{system terminal} in different way, according to the threat model; \item in the context of multi-agent systems, a tool to allow agents to \textit{communicate with each other}. \end{inparaenum}

-The malware to be installed, based on Meterpreter~\cite{meterpreter_docs}, initiates an outbound TCP connection to the attacker’s machine and enables remote access to the victim's machine.
-The resulting reverse shell not only provides a wide range of commands to perform post-exploitation operations, but is also executed entirely in memory.
-This in-memory execution avoids writing files to disk, thereby significantly reducing the likelihood of detection by conventional security mechanisms.